Demandflow/301-redirector/README.md

 - **Intuitive Interface**: Easily manage redirects from old URLs to new URLs with a clean, spreadsheet-like interface.
 - **CSV Import**: Import URLs directly from Screaming Frog CSV exports.
 - **Smart Matching**: Automatically identifies exact URL matches between old and new sites.
+- **Conflict Detection**: Automatically identifies and warns about potential redirect loops and conflicts.
+- **Existing Redirects Support**: Import your current redirects to ensure new ones don't create conflicts.
 - **Intelligent URL Selection**: Dropdown autocomplete for selecting target URLs from your new site, ensuring redirects only point to valid pages.
 - **URL Filtering**: Automatically excludes URLs with 301, 404, or 502 status codes from both old and new site imports.
 - **Bulk Management**: Quickly check or uncheck multiple URLs at once.